 When I’m walking on flat ground, I don’t mind being quiet.
 But when I’m climbing a mountain (or to the top of the Grand Canyon), I like to talk–the more intense the subject the better–because it keeps my mind off the difficulties of the trail.

 It’s the same with life.
 Talking to God throughout the day helps us focus on Him and not on how difficult life is.
 It will also deepen our relationship with Him.
 Practicing the Presence of God by Brother Lawrence is a great book on this subject.

 Any time you start a new endeavor, it can be overwhelming.
 You think, How can I ever learn how to do this?
 The truth is, we’re rarely good at new habits when we first start out.
 Instead, we start out with a bunch of failure and then learn as we go.

 It’s like that in our relationship with God, as well.
 Each new habit that brings us closer to Him starts out with one step.
 But the more we walk the path, the easier it gets.

 I wrote the Renewing of the Mind Project to help those who want to get started on the path of consistently going to God for help with problems.
 In the book I encourage you to take on a renewing of the mind project – making a commitment to consistently go to God for help with one area of your life.

-If you’d like more info on the study, click here.
 If you’d like to listen to a podcast that explains the project a bit more, click here.
 The emphasis of the podcast is on time management, but it still gives you an overall picture of the process.